Causal Document-Grounded Dialogue Pre-training: Experiments

 \subsection{Implementation Details}

-In the pre-training stage, we use the pre-trained T5-base~\cite{raffel2020exploring} to initialize the parameters of CausalDD for English DocGD.
+For pre-training, we use the pre-trained T5-base and more powerful T5-large~\cite{raffel2020exploring} to initialize CausalDD for English DocGD.
 For Chinese DocGD, we try three types of initialization: T5-Mengzi~\cite{zhang2021mengzi}, mT5~\cite{xue2021mt5}, and T5-Randeng~\cite{fengshenbang}.
+CausalDD is pre-trained on 4 80G NVIDIA A100 GPUs with a maximum learning rate of 1e-5 and a warm-up ratio of 0.1 for one epoch.
+The batch size per iteration is set to 8, and we use the AdamW optimizer with parameters beta1 = 0.9, beta2 = 0.98, and epsilon = 1e-6.
+The total pre-training time is about 60 hours.
 After CausalDD pre-training, the model is then fine-tuned on the Doc2dial, MultiDoc2dial, and Doc2bot datasets following \citet{unigdd}, with batch size of 4 and training epochs of 5.
-See more training details in Appendix~\ref{appendix:implement}.
+Note that both MultiDoc2dial and Doc2bot require the model to first retrieve relevant documents, identify evidence in those documents, and then generate corresponding responses.
+Hence, following~\citet{glass2022re2g}, we first train an additional retrieval model and a ranking model to locate documents relevant to dialogues as the external knowledge for downstream fine-tuning (see details in Appendix~\ref{appendix:retrieval}).